 SOCAR increases oil export from Turkey’s Ceyhan port

-The Marketing and Operations Department of the State Oil Company of Azerbaijan (SOCAR) exported 11.38 million tons of oil from Turkey’s Ceyhan port in January-August 2016, as compared to 11.27 million tons in the first eight months of 2015, said the message from SOCAR.
+The Marketing and Economic Operations Department of the State Oil Company of Azerbaijan (SOCAR) exported 13.91 million tons of oil from the Turkish port of Ceyhan in January-August 2014 compared to 13.48 million tons in the same period of 2013, SOCAR said Sept.
+2.

-Oil is delivered to Ceyhan port via the Baku-Tbilisi-Ceyhan (BTC) oil pipeline.
+Oil is supplied to the Ceyhan port through the Baku-Tbilisi-Ceyhan (BTC) pipeline.

-The total length of the BТС is 1,768 kilometers, including a 443 kilometer-long section running through Azerbaijan, a 249-kilometer long section in Georgia and a 1,076-kilometer long section in Turkey.
-The construction of the pipeline started in 2003.
-It was filled with oil in 2005.
+The total length of the BТС is 1,768 kilometers including a 443 kilometer long section running through Azerbaijan, a 249 kilometer long section in Georgia and a 1,076 kilometer long section in Turkey.
+The construction of the pipeline started in April 2003.
+It was filled with oil on May 18, 2005.

 BTC Co. shareholders are: BP (30.1 percent), AzBTC (25 percent), Chevron (8.9 percent), Statoil (8.71 percent), ТРАО (6.53 percent), Eni (5 percent), Total (5 percent), Itochu (3.4 percent), Inpex (2.5 percent), ConocoPhillips (2.5 percent) and ONGC (2.36 percent).